 Harvey’s screen presence seemed to simply ooze arrogance, conceit and snobbery, although he also came across as suave and sophisticated too.
 Harvey’s career brings an important lesson for all aspiring actors: It is entirely possible to have real success without managing to gain much audience interest or sympathy, and despite critical antipathy and overwhelming public apathy.
 Remember that, kids.

 In 1963, Harvey built a famed modernistic 9200 sq. ft. house in Beverly Hills that was later the home of gay Broadway songwriter Jerry Herman who sold it to openly gay Max Mutchnick, the co-creator of Will & Grace.
 The house was next owned by Ellen Degeneres who sold it to Ryan Seacrest.
 Make of that what you will.

 Harvey took a final bow in 1973, taken by liver cancer at just 45 years old after decades of heavy drinking.
-Domino Harvey, his openly gay, disarmingly beautiful daughter (her mother was Stone), became a Beverly Hills socialite before launching a career as a model.
-She eventually became even more famous as a professional bounty hunter.
+Domino Harvey was his openly gay, disarmingly beautiful daughter, who became a Beverly Hills socialite before launching a career as a model in NYC.
+She eventually became most famous as a professional bounty hunter.
 For realz.
-Her life was highly fictionalized by director Tony Scott in Domino (2005) with Keira Knightley in the title role; Stone is played by Jacqueline Bisset.
-Domino Harvey died at an early age from a drug overdose.
-They are now together as a family in a Santa Barbara Cemetery.
+She died at an early age from a drug overdose.
+They are together in The Santa Barbara Cemetery.